Frank Lorenzo: ATX, Inc.

 In 1992, a company in which Lorenzo was a significant shareholder, but not part of management, ATX Inc., attempted to start a low-cost airline serving the east coast of the United States.
 A regulatory application by ATX, strongly fought by organized labor, was rejected by the U.S. Department of Transportation in 1993; the agency said that under Lorenzo's supervision, Eastern Airlines and Texas Air had "experienced operational, maintenance and labor-related problems that were among the most serious in the history of U.S. aviation."
 Lorenzo had previously reduced his stake in the company to 24 percent and said that he would only serve on its board.

 Philanthropy

 Lorenzo is a long-time trustee of The Hispanic Society of America, an institution with a free-entrance museum of art located in New York City.
 It houses the largest collection of Spanish art outside Spain, with major paintings by Velázquez, Goya, Zurbarán, El Greco, and Sorolla.
 He is additionally a trustee emeritus of the Woodrow Wilson National Fellowship Foundation located in Princeton, New Jersey.
 Lorenzo and his wife are involved as a director, donor, or advisor to a number of other arts and charitable organizations.

 In 1986, Lorenzo established the Olegario Lorenzo Memorial and Lorenzo Family Scholarship Funds at Columbia College.

 Personal

 Lorenzo married Sharon Neill (née Murray) in 1972, and has four children.
-His wife is an adjunct professor at University of Penn law school, where she teaches a course in art law.
+His wife is an adjunct professor at University of Pennsylvania law school, where she teaches a course in art law.